-The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University will conduct searches for two outstanding tenured/tenure-track hires.
-These will be in the areas of Design and Robotics with position start dates in Fall 2018.
+The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University will conduct searches for three outstanding tenured/tenure-track hires.
+These will be in the areas of Design, Industrial Engineering, and Robotics with position start dates in Fall 2019.

 About the School of MIME

 We offer undergraduate degree programs in mechanical, industrial, manufacturing, and energy systems engineering and graduate programs in mechanical and industrial engineering, materials science and robotics.
 As leaders in the emerging interdisciplinary research areas, our faculty collectively garner more than $19 million annually in research funding, with annual individual expenditures averaging about $360,000.